 The Optima family earns good but not great crash-test scores.
 The IIHS says it's good in all its tests, but headlight performance keeps it from earning higher than a Top Safety Pick.
 The NHTSA gives it five stars across the board.
 Safety features include forward-collision warnings with automatic emergency braking.

-The 2017 Optima Hybrid will have Android Auto and Apple CarPlay compatibility, for the control of apps via the infotainment system.
+The 2017 Optima Hybrid has Android Auto and Apple CarPlay compatibility, for the control of apps via the infotainment system.
 The infotainment system itself has been updated, and now includes Google Voice Recognition Local Search.
 The system has the ability to find charging stations with the PHEV, and that offers a UVO EV Services connectivity package, powered by Verizon, to help in real-time needs, like remotely checking the charging status of your car.
-And Kia says that it will include a 630-watt Harman/Kardon premium sound system with surround sound and Clari-Fi technology for compressed digital audio from MP3s and apps.
+And Kia says that it will include a 630-watt Harman Kardon premium sound system with surround sound and Clari-Fi technology for compressed digital audio from MP3s and apps.

 Standard features on the Optima Hybrid include 16-inch wheels; power windows, locks, and mirrors; LED taillights; touchscreen audio with Bluetooth and USB connectivity; satellite radio; a rearview camera; cloth seats; cruise control; and a drive-mode selector.
 Hybrid EX models add heated front seats and a heated steering wheel; 17-inch wheels; power memory front seats; leather; navigation; and Harmon Kardon audio.